Dobbs and the Holdings of Roe and Casey

 Date Written: January 4, 2022

-The U.S. Supreme Court is currently considering the case Dobbs v.
-Jackson Women’s Health Organization.
-In Dobbs, the State of Mississippi has asked the Court to overrule Roe v.
+In Dobbs v.
+Jackson Women’s Health Organization, the State of Mississippi has asked the U.S. Supreme Court to overrule Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992).
-At oral argument, many of the Justices seemed to agree that Dobbs fairly presents the question whether Roe and Casey should be reaffirmed or overruled.
-At argument, however, Chief Justice John Roberts explored an alternative theory.
-In this exploratory theory, Roe and Casey entitle women only to a fair or meaningful opportunity to obtain abortions during pregnancy.
-Neither Roe nor Casey entitles women to obtain abortions, the theory suggests, up to the time when their fetuses are likely to be viable after birth.
+Most observers believe that Dobbs fairly presents the question whether Roe and Casey should be overruled, and most of the Dobbs oral argument focused on that question.
+At oral argument, however, Chief Justice John Roberts asked whether Roe and Casey might entitle women only to a fair opportunity to obtain abortions during pregnancy.
+In the Chief Justice’s trial theory, neither Roe nor Casey entitles women to obtain abortions up through viability.

 JEL Classification: K1, K10, K39